luciuschoi/capistrano-unicorn-nginx-osx/README.md

 see below for all available tasks
 * automatic load balancing setup when there are multiple `app` nodes

-`capistrano-unicorn-nginx` works only with Capistrano 3!
+`capistrano-unicorn-nginx-osx` works only with Capistrano 3!

 ### Installation

 Add this to `Gemfile`:

     group :development do
-      gem 'capistrano', '~> 3.2.1'
+      gem 'capistrano', '~> 3.4.0'
-      gem 'capistrano-unicorn-nginx', '~> 3.2.0'
+      gem 'capistrano-unicorn-nginx-osx', '~> 3.4.0.1'
     end

 And then: